MithamoMorgan/Best_EDA_Practice_Tips/README.md

 ### 9. Data Transformation
 This involves modifying the data to a more suitable format or structure for analysis.
 This step can include normalization, scaling, or applying mathematical transformations.

-These transformations hel[ in preparing the data for more accurate and efficcient analysis, especially when building ML models.
+These transformations help in preparing the data for more accurate and efficcient analysis, especially when building ML models.

+### 10. Observing Insights, and Storytelling
+This step is about interpreting the findings from your EDA and weaving them into a coherent narrative.

+**Techniques and Tips:**
+Observation:</br>
+  * Look for trends, patterns and anomalies in your analysis
+  * Example: Sales spike in Q4, possibly due to holiday shopping

+Insight Generation:
+  * Translate observations into actionalble insights.
+  * Example: Product X has the highest sales, suggesting a market preference.

+Storytelling:
+  * Craft a narrative around your data, focusing on how your findings relate to the business or research objectives.
+Keep your audience's expectation and mindset in count.

+  * Use visualizations to highlight key point and make your story compeling.

+Communicating Results:
+* Present your findings in a way that's understandable to your audience, using non-technical language for non-experts.